 The gynecologist was more expensive – but I had an ultrasound exam in his office and a pap test sent to a lab.
 The total bill there was 600 ringgits, or about $143.
 When compared to U.S. prices, how can I complain?

 The tamoxifen was another story.
-The drug costs way more here than it did in Europe.
+The drug costs way more in Malaysia than in Europe.
 It seems it’s ‘imported’ and so it costs more.
 There is actually an ongoing problem with tamoxifen and what women are charged depending on where they get the drug.

 It cost $37.50 for a month supply after we shopped around at some pharmacies near our Airbnb rental unit.
 But back in Greece and Croatia, tamoxifen cost $10-$12 for a month supply.
 Still, all in all, I cannot really complain

 For some reason, it was more challenging to find the doctors this time around — not because there is a shortage in Kuala Lumpur – but because the locals in Facebook groups had no suggestions for an oncologist.
 Must be lower rates of cancer in Malaysia.

 There are three methods I generally have used to find health care providers in the past: